Help & FAQ

 Transactions sync automatically and appear in a review flow where you categorise and confirm each one.
 It's designed to keep you engaged with your spending, not just passively track it for you.

 Yes.
-Fortnightly budgeting is built in properly, not bolted on as a workaround.
+Fortnightly budgeting, also called biweekly, is built in properly, not bolted on as a workaround.
 You set your pay cycle and the app resets your budget accordingly, making it especially useful for people paid every two weeks.
 Weekly and monthly budgets are also supported.

 Yes.
 Each book can have its own currency, so you can run separate budgets in different currencies side by side.
 Books are your top-level containers for accounts, budgets, and categories.
 What's not supported is mixing currencies within the same book.